 On December 6, 1989, 14 young women were killed at the École Polytechnique de Montréal just because they were women.
 Following this tragedy, in 1991 the Canadian Parliament instituted the National Day of Remembrance and Action on Violence Against Women.

 The fight against sexual violence in institutions of higher education reflects a determination to ensure healthy and respectful study and work environments for all Quebecers.
 In addition to satisfying a social imperative, it must foster a change of culture in these institutions.

-In 2016-2017, MEES held consultations with all higher education stakeholders.
+In 2016-2017, the Ministère de l’Éducation et de l’Enseignement supérieur held consultations with all higher education stakeholders.
 More than 75 briefs were submitted, and nearly 400 people participated in five days of discussions on how to prevent and counter sexual violence on college and university campuses in Québec.

-This intervention strategy reflects a strong commitment to address this issue.
-It is consistent with the Québec government’s 2016-2021 strategy to prevent and counter sexual violence, and is unique in that it takes into account all students and staff in institutions of higher education.
+Following these consultations, in August 2017 the Minister responsible for Higher Education and the Status of Women presented the Intervention Strategy for Preventing and Countering Sexual Violence in Higher Education.
+This strategy is consistent with the Québec government’s 2016-2021 strategy to prevent and counteract sexual violence, and is unique in that it takes into account all students and staff in institutions of higher education.
 It also makes provisions for the special needs of students with disabilities, members of cultural and Indigenous communities, and sexual and gender minorities.

 Action can take many forms, from legislative intervention to financial support for educational institutions.
 However, before we do anything we must learn more about the nature and scope of the problem within the student population of each institution.